Post-Classic stage

 Cultures of the Post-Classic Stage are defined distinctly by possessing developed metallurgy.
 Social organization is supposed to involve complex urbanism and militarism.
 Ideologically, Post-Classic cultures are described as showing a tendency towards the secularization of society.

-Postclassic Mesoamerica runs from about 900 to 1519 AD, and includes the following cultures: Aztec, Tarascans, Mixtec, Totonac, Pipil, Itzá, Kowoj, K'iche', Kaqchikel, Poqomam, Mam.
+Post-classic Mesoamerica runs from about 900 to 1519 AD, and includes the following cultures: Aztec, Tarascans, Mixtec, Totonac, Pipil, Itzá, Kowoj, K'iche', Kaqchikel, Poqomam, Mam.

 In the North American chronology, the "Post-Classic Stage" followed the Classic stage in certain areas, and typically dates from around AD 1200 to modern times.